curtislow777/nerds/README.md

 - Feature 8 - Profile page

-- Feature 9 - Leaderboard page
+- Feature 9 - Leaderboard page - Users can view the leaderboard of the top students in the current semester (No)

 - Feature 10 - Discussion page